KubeEdge4Robotics/robosdk/README.md

-## RobotSDK
+## RoboSDK

-### What is RobotSDK
+### What is RoboSDK

-`RobotSDK` is a light weight, high-level interface which provides hardware independent APIs for robotic control and perception.
+`RoboSDK` is a light weight, high-level interface which provides hardware independent APIs for robotic control and perception.
 The goal of this project is to abstract away the low-level controls for developing APPs that runs on an industrial robot in an easy-to-use way.

 ### Features

-`RobotSDK` provide the following features:
+`RoboSDK` provide the following features:

 - Defining the Running World
     - A `World` represent an environment which the robot launch, such as interactive maps, active objects and scenarios.
     - Compatible with mainstream simulator model such as Gazebo.
-    - Support to obtain the `location` and `attributes` of the objects, e.g. `Robot`.

 - Sensor-Based Control for Registered Robots
     - Object-oriented, unified interface for equivalent sensors, such as : `Camera`, `Lidar`, `IMU` and `Audio`.